intranautic/qcc/README.md

 # Quick C Compiler

-The Quick C Compiler (qcc) is a toy retargetable, optimizing and self-hosting C compiler for the ISO C99 standard written from scratch.
+The Quick C Compiler (qcc) is a retargetable, optimizing and self-hosting C compiler for the ISO C99 standard written from scratch.

 For more information on the internal architecture and implementation of the compiler, please view the [documentation](/docs).
 If you would like to contribute to the project, please view the [contributing](/CONTRIBUTING.MD) document before submitting a pull request.

+## Status

+Current status of the project.
+Update once we have a fully working skeleton implemented and update this to keep track of progress + todo.

 ## License